zogzog/cubicweb/doc/tutorials/dataimport/index.rst

 ``dataimport`` module, then initialize the store by giving it the ``session`` parameter::

-    from cubes.dataio import dataimport as mcwdi
+    from cubicweb_dataio import dataimport as mcwdi
     ...

     store = mcwdi.MassiveObjectStore(session)